haytham2872/Consulting-Report-Auto-Factory/README.md

 cp .env.example .env  # and set ANTHROPIC_API_KEY
 ```

 The editable install registers the `consulting-auto-factory` CLI used in the commands below.
 By default the agents call Anthropic Claude (cost-effective `claude-3-haiku-20240307` unless you override `CONSULTING_FACTORY_MODEL`).
-If `ANTHROPIC_API_KEY` is missing the commands will fail unless you explicitly opt into offline fallbacks.
+Set `ANTHROPIC_API_KEY` before running commands.

 Generate the sample dataset (already committed, but you can refresh it):